 First we will consider the importance of the main tool that we are using – relationships and the approx. 17 practical principles we use to build them.
 They are summarized later in the next section, but might be worthwhile a read to better understand the article.

-Then we will apply an information-theoretic perspective to each of the principles in order to illustrate how the process of reducing the amount of information addresses a fundamental need, strengthening relations and trust.
+Then we will apply an information-theoretic perspective to each of the principles in order to illustrate how the process of reducing the amount of information addresses a fundamental need, in turn strengthening relations and trust.

 Finally we present a simple model that illustrates why trust deserves a very particular focus as a value in society.